dj-io/blu/sunday-cli/README.md

 - Ensure your code is well-documented and adheres to **PEP 8** standards.
 - Add **tests** for any new features or bug fixes.
 - **Do Not Commit Sensitive Data**: Ensure .env.dev and .env.prod are excluded from version control by including them in .gitignore.
-- **Testing Locally**: Use apollo build to test changes locally before deploying to PyPI or TestPyPI.
+- **Testing Locally**: Use `sun build` to test changes locally before deploying to PyPI or TestPyPI.
 - **Deploy Responsibly**: Always verify the environment (dev or prod) before running deployment commands to avoid accidental production deployments.

 ### Versioning: